simonz19/doc-resource/doc/backend/manual/ngrok.md

 $ ./ngrokd -tlsKey="server.key" -tlsCrt="server.crt" -domain="$NGROK_DOMAIN" -httpAddr=":8081" -httpsAddr=":8082"
 ```

-then you will found the reverse proxy is stared on port `4443`.
+then you will find the reverse proxy is stared on port `4443`.

 ## client side